Usage policies and legal¶

 Triton data (privacy) policy¶

-In this section, we describe the use of data on Triton.
+For clarity, in this section, we describe the special cases of Triton data:

 - The Triton account is not a separate account, it is part of the Aalto account.
 We do not control that.